AI security: audits and teardowns

 We audit AI-built apps for what AI didn't think to check.

 An AI tool writes you a login flow, an API, and a Stripe webhook in fifteen minutes.
 None of those pieces, by default, knows the others exist.
 Same pattern across Lovable, Bolt, Cursor, and v0.
+We audit that code, and we tear down the bigger AI security failures when they hit the news, the same way.

 How it works